 Check whether your best boy or best girl needs any jabs before moving overseas.
 Depending on where you’re going, they might need a certificate of vaccination and microchip.

 Air1 Moving & Storage has years of experience moving with pets.
-Read more about moving with a dog here.
+Read more on our blog about moving with a dog.

 WHAT TO DO RIGHT BEFORE YOU LEAVE